Medically Managed Detox

-Detoxing from drugs and alcohol can be seen as difficult and painful, and this can delay the start of recovery for many people, however under safe medical supervision and in a comfortable environment, detoxification needen’t be daunting.
-At Castle Craig we have a specialist 10-bed detox unit that abides by NICE quality standards.
-Our hospital was graded as ‘Exceptional’ in our latest inspection by Healthcare Improvement Scotland.
+Detoxing from drugs and alcohol can be seen as difficult and painful, and this can delay the start of recovery for many people, however under safe medical supervision and in a comfortable environment, detoxification needn’t be daunting.
+At Castle Craig we have a specialist 10-bed detox unit that abides by NICE quality standards and is accredited by Healthcare Improvement Scotland.

 Co-founder of Castle Craig Hospital, Dr Margaret McCann, describes detox as the “treatment of any withdrawal symptoms associated with the abrupt or gradual cessation of drugs.”
 Detoxification is a delicate process that needs to be managed safely, and it’s best done in a residential clinic.